Bounding Into Halloween Night 5: ‘A Nightmare On Elm Street’ And ‘A Nightmare On Elm Street 3: Dream Warriors’

 Interestingly, Wes had no intention of making the story of Freddy Krueger into a franchise, but he also didn’t anticipate the 1980s, or the deadly combination of greedy studio executives, and ravenous horror fans howling for more blood.
 So, with director Chuck Russell (The Blob remake, The Mask) at the helm, A Nightmare on Elm Street 3: Dream Warriors was released in 1987.

-Taking place six years after the first movie, Dream Warriors centers around seven teenage patients at the Westin Hills Psychiatric Hospital – The sleepwalking puppet carver Phillip (Bradley Gregg), tough guy Kincaid (Ken Sagoes), Joey the mute (Rodney Eastman), D&D nerd Will (Ira Heiden), former junkie Taryn (Jennifer Rubin), aspiring TV actress Jennifer (Penelope Sudrow), and Kristen (Patricia Arquette), a spoiled rich girl whose loud shriek can shatter glass.
+Taking place six years after the first movie, Dream Warriors centers around seven teenage patients at the Westin Hills Psychiatric Hospital.
+They are the sleepwalking puppet carver Phillip (Bradley Gregg), tough guy Kincaid (Ken Sagoes), Joey the mute (Rodney Eastman), D&D nerd Will (Ira Heiden), former junkie Taryn (Jennifer Rubin), aspiring TV actress Jennifer (Penelope Sudrow), and Kristen (Patricia Arquette), a spoiled rich girl whose loud shriek can shatter glass.

 Also trapped with them in this developing nightmare are the predictably skeptical Dr. Neil Gordon (Craig Wasson) and hospital orderly Max (Larry “Not Lawrence” Fishburne).